Demston/Demston/README.md

 ### 👨‍💻 About me:

 I'm Dmitry — a Python Developer with focus on backend & automation.
 I build tools that solve real tasks — from full-stack web apps to enterprise messenger integrations.
 I spend about 50% of my workflow working with SQL databases.
-Git, Docker, Bash, PowerShell and VBA are also comfortably in my daily toolbox.
+Git, Docker, Bash, PowerShell and VBA are also in my daily toolbox.
+Currently exploring Computer Vision (OpenCV) and Practical Machine Learning to build smarter automated solutions.

 ---